isomerpages/moe-jurongwestpri/_mk-at-jwps/MK@Jurong West.md

 </div>
 <p>
 <br>Parents who send/fetch their child outside the above gate opening hours
-are advised to call/WhatsApp the respective numbers (96791940 – KCare /
+are advised to call the respective numbers (96791940 – KCare / 96474301
-96474301 - MK) first.
+- MK).
 Do note that the phone is manned only during office hours only.
 <br>
 </p>
 <p>As the KCare and MK staff will be busy taking care of all the children,